The nutrient dense beef stock is extremely nutritious, healing and flavorful food.

-- Bone broth is extremely nutritious, healing and flavorful.
+- Bone broth or stock is extremely nutritious, healing and flavorful food.

-- The minerals and electrolytes from bones and vegetables are in a highly absorbable form.
+- The minerals and electrolytes from bones and vegetables dissolve in water and remain there in a highly absorbable form.

 - It supports the immune system and helps prevent and reduce infections.

-- These tissues are also rich in compounds (chondroitin sulphates and glucosamine) needed for the health of our connective tissues including bones, collagen, cartilage etc.
+- Soft tissues on the bones are also rich in compounds (chondroitin sulphates and glucosamine) needed for the health of our connective tissues including bones, collagen, cartilage etc.

-My favorite parts to use for making broth are ox tails.
-Ox tails and other tiny bones are covered with cartilage that dissolves and helps the broth gel.
-You also don’t need to use as much to achieve excellent results.
+My favorite parts of beef to use for making stock and broth are ox tails.
+Because ox tails and other tiny bones are covered with cartilage that dissolves they helps the stock gel.
+You also don’t need to use as much bones to achieve excellent results.
 If you can’t find ox tail then look for marrow bones with the cartilage.

 1-2 lb ox tails, preferably grass-fed